 Formal Process for a Grade Review: Under this process (which is in conformity with university practice) a student may request a formal grade review.
 Only final grades may be reviewed and a process must be initiated within thirty days of the final grade being assigned.

 - A student who questions a final grade received in a course should first discuss the matter with the instructor within thirty days of receiving the grade.

 - After meeting with the instructor, if the student still believes the instructor has assigned an inaccurate or unjustified grade, the student should discuss the matter with the associate dean for academic programs.

 - If no satisfactory resolution is reached, the student may make a formal complaint in writing to the associate dean for academic programs.
-The associate dean will convene the faculty members appointed to the Judicial Board and the director of student life to review the case with the instructor involved.
+The associate dean will convene the faculty and staff members appointed to the Divinity Judicial Board to review the case with the instructor involved.
 If the majority of those convened agree with the instructor that there are no legitimate grounds for which to change the grade, the grade stands as recorded.